Exploring Tokyo - one day in Harajuku and Shibuya

 Tokyo is a city of contrasts: quiet and narrow lanes and constantly busy wide boulevards, huge parks and forests of skyscrapers, ancient temples and ultramodern buildings… I already illustrated it in the story of my explorations of the district of Shinjuku, but I also deeply felt it during the day I spent in the neighbour suburbs of Harajuku and Shibuya, from the peaceful atmosphere of a shinto shrine to the biggest pedestrian crossing in the world, from an alternative art gallery to the fanciest street of the city.
-Here’s the hour by hour story of that day!
+Here’s the hour by hour story of that day, with some useful tips if you’d like to explore these suburbs yourself!

-This article is part of a series of articles about Tokyo.
+This article is part of a series of four articles about Tokyo.
 Here are the other ones:

 10am – visiting the Meiji-Jingu Shrine